huntdatacenter/docs/docs/govern-science/accountability.md

 ### Affiliation

-HUNT Cloud is affiliated with [HUNT Research Centre](https://www.ntnu.edu/hunt), [Department of Public Health and Nursing](https://www.ntnu.edu/ism), [Faculty of Medicine and Health Sciences](https://www.ntnu.edu/mh), [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu), Trondheim, Norway.
+HUNT Cloud is affiliated with the [Department of Public Health and Nursing](https://www.ntnu.edu/ism), [Faculty of Medicine and Health Sciences](https://www.ntnu.edu/mh), [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu), Trondheim, Norway.